 Deliciously flavoured and easy to prepare, basil pesto is the perfect sauce for everything from sandwiches and pizzas to grilled meats, salads, dips, and even baked potatoes.
 Learn how to make the best homemade pesto with this comprehensive guide.

 *This post has been updated from an earlier version to include new photos and a few tweaks to the original recipe to make it even more scrumptious!*

 I've always been a fan of fresh basil pesto made from scratch rather than from a jar.
 It's actually quite simple to make and tastes so much better!

-Basil can be used in so many ways and in so many dishes and it adds an amazing punch of flavor by using just a small amount.
+Basil pesto can be used in so many ways and in so many dishes, and it adds an amazing punch of flavor by using just a small amount.

-The process for making pesto is quite simple – it's basically just a matter of putting everything in the food processor and pulsing on LOW until everything is combined.
+The process for making homemade basil pesto is quite simple – it's basically just a matter of putting everything in the food processor or blender while pulsing on LOW until everything is combined.

-A couple things to remember when making basil pesto:
+A couple of important things to remember when making basil pesto:

 - It's important that you use fresh high quality ingredients for this recipe.
 Good quality olive oil and good quality Parmesan cheese will make a world of difference when making pesto.

 - When processing, add the olive oil LAST and do it SLOW.
 The key is to slowly drizzle the olive oil as you pulse.
 There is a chance that if you process the pesto too vigorously, the oil will emulsify and create a slightly bitter taste.
 Not to worry, though – this can be fixed if it happens!
 You just have to add a little more salt and fresh lemon juice to counteract this!
 Adding a little lemon juice can help neutralize bitterness, enhancing the overall flavor.
 It's only happened to me a few times, so no worries.